Mary Ellen Edmunds

-Mary Ellen Edmunds (born March 3, 1940) is an American religious public speaker, author, and nurse.
-A member of the Church of Jesus Christ of Latter-day Saints (LDS Church), she was the Director of Training in the Missionary Training Center in Provo, Utah 1978–1995.
+Mary Ellen Edmunds (March 3, 1940 – May 21, 2026) was an American religious public speaker, author and nurse.
+A member of the Church of Jesus Christ of Latter-day Saints (LDS Church), she was the Director of Training in the Missionary Training Center in Provo, Utah from 1978 to 1995.
 She also served as a member of the Relief Society general board.
 Edmunds also served as an LDS missionary in Taiwan, Hong Kong, the Philippines, and Indonesia.
 She was the director of the Thrasher International Program for Children in Nigeria for a short time.